kwartzlab/meeting-minutes/Board Meetings/bm176-20180208/agenda.md

      * Resolved to revisit what the board is for, and how to delegate more day to day things
      * Christine van Walraven recommends assigning jobs to teams, ensuring that everyone has a backup, and that new people are trained.
    * 175: Strategic Planning Document reviewed by the board, and will be posted to the Members list by Melissa for discussion.
+   * 176: Melissa will draft a thing, recording best practices for treasurer

 * Warden report (Christine)
   * 173: A warden meeting is needed to commiserate and brainstorm how to adequately train people on all of the things we warden.